 In addition, Jason prosecuted many international and domestic terrorism cases and national security cases.
 Using a Top Secret/SCI security clearance and working with international prosecutors, law enforcement, and intelligence agencies as well as the US intelligence community, Jason prosecuted cases involving unlawful exports, international money laundering, and federal export regulations.
 He also supervised three FBI squads and provided approximately 50 federal law enforcement agents with legal counsel during investigations.

 After working as a federal prosecutor, Jason joined one of New York’s most prominent white-collar litigation practices.
+When he left the government, Jason was profiled in The New York Times.
 He has briefed and successfully argued numerous cases on appeal before the United States Court of Appeals for the Second Circuit.